 Windows Backup and Restore for Incremental Backup

-1. In Windows 7, you need to enter Control Panel to find Backup and Restore tool under System Security.
+Step 1: In Windows 10, you need to enter Control Panel to find Backup and Restore (Windows 7) under System and Security.

-2. Then go to the following interface.
-Here, you can click Set up backup option on the right side which supports incremental backup creation.
+Step 2: Then go to the following interface.
+Here, you can click the Set up backup option on the right side which supports incremental backup creation.

-5. Review all your backup settings you have configured.
+Step 5: Review all the backup settings you have configured.
 Here, a schedule setting has been made by default.
 You can also click Change schedule and decide how often you want to back up according to your needs.
 Finally, click Save settings and run backup button to start the backup.

 MiniTool ShadowMaker VS Windows Backup Tool